DeodatoBastos/CyberSiege/README.md

 # CyberSiege
 A tower defense game about cyber security

-To install it follow the nexts steps:
+To install it follow the next's steps:

 1. clone this repo: